OpenRiak/riak_kv/docs/QueryAPI.md

 ## Secondary Indexes - Adding Index Entries to an Object

 Querying in Riak is based around secondary indexes.
-A Riak secondary index entry is a combination of a field and a term: where a field is a name for an index within a bucket, and a term is some sortable binary string that represents a value for a given key on that index.
+A Riak secondary index entry is a combination of a field, a term and an object key: where a field is a name for an index within a bucket, and a term is some sortable binary string that represents a value for a given key on that index, and the object key is the result of the query.

 When an object is PUT into Riak, the PUT should include ALL the index entries for that object - the entirety of the current expected state.
 Internally Riak will calculate the delta from the previously stored index entries, and only make the necessary key changes.
-An individual object can have an unlimited number of index entries in total, and an unlimited number of terms on any given field (though when using the HTTP API it may be necessary to ensure that HTTP client libraries or proxy limits around the size and count of HTTP headers is not a constraint).
-When an object is in a sibling state, all index entries on all siblings will be active from a query perspective.
+An individual object can have an unlimited number of index entries in total, and an unlimited number of terms on any given field (subject to limits in the HTTP infrastructure used for the request).

 When an object is fetched from Riak, it will be returned with all its current Index values.
-When an object is in a sibling state, the index entries can be viewed per sibling.

 There is no out-of-the-box support for schema management within Riak, as Riak is intended to be independent of the format of the actual object body.
 In general, applications that use secondary indexes within Riak will write an extension to the Riak client to examine the object body and calculate the required index entries.
 It should be noted that as the schema is managed externally to Riak, schema changes are also required to be managed within the application.
 Consideration of how to make such schema changes is the responsibility of the application designer e.g. versioning, rolling updates, querying-planning during transition etc.

+The design of secondary indexes in Riak makes them best suited to environments where the query demands are relatively predictable in advance, and also the approximate cardinality of the data elements.

 Index entries can be made up of simple sorted keys:

 e.g. `surname_bin: SMITH`

-Index terms can be extended by projecting additional attributes onto the sort key, appended to the sort key:
+Index terms can be extended by projecting additional attributes onto the sort key, appended to the sort key, e.g. in this case by appending the date of birth to the sort key:

 e.g. `surnamedob_bin: SMITH|19790613`